aj-bhagat/Groceries-Application/README.md

 # Groceries-Application
-Groceries Application using NativeScript and Angular.
+Groceries Application using Angular and NativeScript.